 I occupy various roles, and I love them all.

 I’m a psychologist who has studied neuroscience, generalist psychology, and educational and developmental psychology.
 I have a broad competency base to work with a wide range of clients and issues.
 I can help with problems such as depression, anxiety, emotion management, behaviour management, social skills, bullying (school and work), work-life balance and workplace distress, relationship problems, and coping with chronic medical complaints and/or aging.

 I’m a researcher who delights in learning and discovering patterns.
-Since 2011, I’ve been project managing the Principal Health and Wellbeing international, longitudinal, annual survey as project manager and statistician.
-As a result, I’m good at thinking about large, complex datasets and understanding how to plan for them and work with them effectively.
-I really do like data and am productively pedantic about data collection.
-I run a survey hosting service with my husband and together we’ve worked on multiple projects for Universities around the world.
-In September 2016, I’ll start teaching part of a subject in the Master of Professional Psychology course at Monash University.
+Since 2011, I’ve been project managing the Principal Health and Wellbeing international, longitudinal, annual surveys.
+I’m great at thinking about large, complex datasets and understanding how to plan for them and work with them effectively.
+I really do like research and am productively pedantic about data collection.
+On the side, I run a survey hosting service with my husband and together we’ve worked on multiple projects for Universities around the world.
+I’ve also helped out teaching a psychological assessment subject in the Master of Professional Psychology course at Monash University.

-I’m a mother, a wife, a daughter, a friend and a lifelong learner.
+I’m an explorer, a mother, a wife, a daughter, a friend and a lifelong learner.
 I enjoy reading, dining, skiing, beaching, and gobbling up life.
 I love navy blue and purple, sunlight and velvet, ocean waves and ancient rocks, stars and rainbows, hydrangeas and lisianthuses, and fantastical beasts and roller-coasters 🙂